otonielxyz/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-Implementations of classic algorithms and data structures in Python, including dynamic programming, sorting, recursion, and test cases.
+A collection of fundamental algorithm and data structure implementations written in Python.
+This repository includes dynamic programming solutions (rod-cutting, knapsack), sorting algorithms (merge sort, quicksort), recursion examples, and performance comparisons.

+The goal of this project is to demonstrate a strong understanding of algorithmic problem-solving, time complexity, clean code structure, and unit testing.